anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.rst

 Cloud infrastructures, emerging as a key element in the telco operator ecosystem, are part of the attack surface landscape.
 This is particularly worrying with the 5G rollout becoming a critical business necessity.
 It is important to be vigilant of Cloud-focused threats and associated adversarial behaviours, methods, tools, and strategies that cyber threat actors use.
 In the multi-cloud ecosystem comprised of different security postures and policies, network domains, products, and business partnerships, the responsibility for managing these different cloud environments necessary to support 5G use cases falls to different enterprises, creating new levels of complexities and a new range of security risks.

+For services deployed on hybrid multi-cloud environments, the security responsibility can be delegated to cloud service providers, but the Telco operator is always accountable for its customers data protection (at rest, in transit, and in use) and for the security posture of the deployments.
+It implies that a consistent security posture is ensured across multiple cloud service providers.
+The white paper "Evolving 5G security for the cloud",5G Americas, September 2022, addresses this issue.
+A Mobile Network Operator (MNO) deploying 5G networks in hybrid multi-cloud environment is a cloud consumer and is accountable for the security of all layers of the cloud stack.
+The white paper details the cloud shared security model in the three cloud service models: IaaS, PaaS, and SaaS.
+The MNO must ensure the cloud service agreement articulation of the security responsibilities.
+The white paper also highlights on the importance of applying a zero trust mindset for cloud based deployment for RAN and core functions to secure the networks.

-In such an environment, there are additional security principles to be considered.
+In hybrid multi-cloud environment, there are additional security principles to be considered.
 These principles, see the table below, are drawn from the collaboration with the GSMA Fraud and Security Group (FASG) and the "5G security Guide", FS.40 v2.0 document [36].